giovanniuchoa/ERP-API/README.md

 # Car API

-This project is a [simple API about cars.
-It was made in order to practice ASP.NET Core and C#].
+This project is a simple API about cars made in order to practice ASP.NET Core and C#.

 ## Getting Started